na-trium-144/falling-nikochan/README.md

 To add a new language, create a new directory with the language code and add all the translations in the corresponding files.

-When a new language added, it is automatically applied to the application except for the following files:
-- i18n/index.js
-- route/src/index.ts (`supportedLanguages:` in languageDetector)
-- frontend/app/[locale]/edit/guideMain.tsx
-- frontend/app/[locale]/main/policies/page.tsx
-- frontend/app/[locale]/main/version/page.tsx

 See also [next-intl Usage guide](https://next-intl.dev/docs/usage/messages)

 ## Versioning